|26. April 2019||5. May 2019||Accra in / Accra out||2260 €/person *||Send request * price for min. 6 people|

-Tour to Ghana: Dipo ceremonies, Aboakyer festival and Awukudae
+Tour to Ghana: Dipo ceremonies and Aboakyer festival

-A unique amazing journey where we attend three of the most important festivals of the country.
+A unique amazing journey where we attend two of the most important festivals of the country.

 The Krobo region is famous for its pearls and for its initiation rites which only apply to girls – Dipo is the name of the “process” through which a young girl becomes an adult woman, fully integrated within her society.